zjs81/MeshCore/docs/faq.md

 [Source](https://discord.com/channels/826570251612323860/1330643963501351004/1354780032140054659)

 ### 5.12.
 Q: How do I add a node to the [MeshCore Map]([url](https://meshcore.co.uk/map.html))
-**A:** From the smartphone app, connect to a BLE Companion radio
+**A:**

-- To add the BLE Companion radio your smartphone is connected to to the map, tap the `advert` icon, then tap `Advert (To Clipboard)`.
+To add a BLE Companion radio, connect to the BLE Companion radio from the MeshCore smartphone app.
+In the app, tap the `3 dot` menu icon at the top right corner, then tap `Internet Map`.
+Tap the `3 dot` menu icon again and choose `Add me to the Map`

-- To add a Repeater or Room Server to the map, tap the 3 dots next to the Repeater or Room Server you want to add to the map, then tap `Share (To Clipboard)`.
+To add a Repeater or Room Server to the map, go to the Contact List, tap the `3 dot` next to the Repeater or Room Server you want to add to the Internet Map, tap `Share`, then tap `Upload to Internet Map`.

-- Go to the [MeshCore Map web site]([url](https://meshcore.co.uk/map.html)), tap the plus sign on the lower right corner and paste in the meshcore://... blob, then tap `Add Node`
+You can use the same companion (same public key) that you used to add your repeaters or room servers to remove them from the Internet Map.

 ### 5.13.
 Q: Can I use a Raspberry Pi to update a MeshCore radio?
 ** A:** Yes.